TranVuHung99/draw_canvas/PRD.md

     - [ ] A section displaying the interactive heart animations.
     - [ ] A progress bar section that visually represents the user's progress.

-### 4.1.
-Testing

-*   **Manual Testing:**
-    - [ ] Verify that tapping on the "Canvas" and "Animation" tabs correctly switches between the respective pages.
-    - [ ] Verify that all UI elements are laid out correctly on different screen sizes.
-*   **Automated Testing:**
-    - [ ] Write a widget test to verify that the initial tab is displayed correctly.
-    - [ ] Write a widget test to simulate tapping on the tabs and verify that the correct page is displayed.

-## 5. Technical Requirements

-*   **Platform:** The application will be built using the Flutter framework for both iOS and Android.
-*   **State Management:** A suitable state management solution should be chosen to manage the application's state.
-Options include `setState` for simple cases, or more advanced solutions like Provider or BLoC for better scalability.
-*   **Dependencies:** The project will utilize the following packages:
-    *   `path_provider`: To get the temporary directory for saving images.
-    *   `gallery_saver`: To save the captured image to the device gallery.
-    - [ ] A "Save" button in the app bar.
-*   **Animation UI:**
-    - [ ] A section displaying the interactive heart animations.
-    - [ ] A progress bar section that visually represents the user's progress.

-### 4.1.
-Testing

-*   **Manual Testing:**
-    - [ ] Verify that tapping on the "Canvas" and "Animation" tabs correctly switches between the respective pages.
-    - [ ] Verify that all UI elements are laid out correctly on different screen sizes.
-*   **Automated Testing:**
-    - [ ] Write a widget test to verify that the initial tab is displayed correctly.
-    - [ ] Write a widget test to simulate tapping on the tabs and verify that the correct page is displayed.

-## 5. Technical Requirements

-*   **Platform:** The application will be built using the Flutter framework for both iOS and Android.
-*   **State Management:** A suitable state management solution should be chosen to manage the application's state.
-Options include `setState` for simple cases, or more advanced solutions like Provider or BLoC for better scalability.
-*   **Dependencies:** The project will utilize the following packages:
-    *   `path_provider`: To get the temporary directory for saving images.
-    *   `gallery_saver`: To save the captured image to the device gallery.
-    *   `screenshot`: To capture the drawing canvas as an image.

 ## 6. Assets